 In Minshall v (1) HM Revenue and Customs (2) Crown Prosecution Service EWCA Civ 741, Lloyd’s Rep FC 515, he appeared for the CPS in the Court of Appeal in a case involving a claim for restitution of the sum paid under a confiscation order arising from a decision of the European Court of Human Rights in 2011 that there had been unreasonable delay (and a breach of Article 6(1) ECHR) in the criminal appeal proceedings, which had finally concluded in February 2006.
 The Court held that the European Court’s decision provided no basis for such a claim and that the confiscation order was final and conclusive.

 Mathew has also appeared in the Court of Appeal in R v Lambert & Walding EWCA Crim 421, 2 Cr App R (S) 90 and R v Sivaraman EWCA Crim 1736, 1 Cr App R (S) 80, on the principles to be applied to the calculation of an offender’s “benefit” under the Proceeds of Crime Act 2002, and in RCPO v Deprince EWCA Civ 512, an innocent wife’s claim to a beneficial interest in the marital home which was subject to confiscation which also raised issues under the Human Rights Act.

-Mathew’s civil practice, which covers both commercial and employment law, enables him to bring expertise from these other areas of practice into the sphere of asset forfeiture work.
+Mathew’s civil practice enables him to bring expertise from other fields, including employment and contract law, into the sphere of asset forfeiture work.
 In addition, costs-only work is a significant element of Mathew’s general practice which he is keen to develop in the asset forfeiture context.
 He is particularly interested in the jurisprudence on the definition of “benefit” under the confiscation legislation following the House of Lords’ decision in the trio of cases led by R v May, and has lectured on this topic.